This page provides information for students who were previously withdrawn from Middlebury or participating in off campus study programs.

 Students CANNOT make independent housing agreements with other students who are leaving campus to take their rooms/suites/houses or blocks, (including Forest sink-mates).

-EXCEPT, members of a suite or house, or a roommate left behind in a double when a student does leave campus CAN and SHOULD find an active student to fill that space.
+EXCEPT, members of a suite or house (as long as 50% of the original Room Draw group is remaining), or a roommate left behind in a double when a student does leave campus CAN and SHOULD find an active student to fill that space.

 In those cases, the Returning Student must have an active status for that term and needs to include that information on their questionnaire . . .
-AND a Student Rep for the suite/house/double, needs to send an email to Karin Hall-Kolts with the name, year and id of the student filling the spot.
+AND a Student Rep for the suite/house/double, needs to send an email to Karin Hall-Kolts with the name, year and id of the student filling the spot by November 8.

 ALL STUDENTS REMAINING IN THE SUITE, HOUSE OR DOUBLE AS WELL AS THE RETURNING STUDENT SHOULD BE COPIED ON THE MESSAGE.